 The Company evaluates each uncertain tax position (including the potential application of interest and penalties) based on the technical merits, and measure the unrecognized benefits associated with the tax positions.
 As of June 30, 2017 and 2016, the Company did not have any significant unrecognized uncertain tax positions.
-The Company did not incur any interest and penalties related to potential underpaid income tax expenses for the years ended June 30, 2017 and 2016, respectively, and also does not anticipate any significant increases or decreases in unrecognized tax benefits in the next 12 months from June 30, 2017.
+The Company did not incur any interest and penalties related to potential underpaid income tax expenses for the years ended June 30, 2017 and 2016 and also does not anticipate any significant increases or decreases in unrecognized tax benefits in the next 12 months from June 30, 2017.
+As of December 31, 2017 and 2016, the Company did not have any significant unrecognized uncertain tax positions.
+The Company did not incur any interest and penalties related to potential underpaid income tax expenses for the six months ended December 31, 2017 and 2016 and also does not anticipate any significant increases or decreases in unrecognized tax benefits in the next 12 months from June 30, 2017.
+As of December 31, 2017 and 2016, the Company did not have any significant unrecognized uncertain tax positions.
+The Company did not incur any interest and penalties related to potential underpaid income tax expenses for the six months ended December 31, 2017 and 2016 and also does not anticipate any significant increases or decreases in unrecognized tax benefits in the next 12 months from December 31, 2017.

-NOTE 13 - COMMITMENTS AND CONTINGENCIES
+NOTE 14 - COMMITMENTS AND CONTINGENCIES

 The Company's subsidiaries lease administrative office space under various operating leases.
 Rent expense amounted to \$565,328 and \$431,043 for the years ended June 30, 2017 and 2016, respectively.
+Rent expense amounted to \$310,505 and \$244,458 for the periods ended December 31, 2017 and 2016, respectively.